 Banff National Park is such a cool place to visit in North America!
 It includes the town of Banff, Lake Louise, and all the way up to the Columbia Icefield.
-The hardest thing is deciding what you are going to do with your time there.
 There really are a lot of amazing things to do in Banff National Park.

 Table of Contents